Biography – Beverly Coghlan – ACT/CBT/EMDR

 I am accredited as a cognitive behavioural psychotherapist with the BABCP and I am bound by its ethical code of conduct.

-I am a member of the EMDR Association for UK and Ireland and also the European Society for Traumatic Stress Studies.
+I am an accredited member of the EMDR Association for UK and Ireland and also the European Society for Traumatic Stress Studies.
 I regularly attend courses for continuing professional development and keep abreast of research and developments in my field of interest.